Open Source And Closed Source

 Is open source software more innovative?
 Is it always free?
 What are the pros of official software?
 Do you want an accessible source code or do you just want enough end user freedom?

 Open source software is distributed over the Internet with its source code visible to anyone who wants to improve or copy it.
 It can be used to build all kinds of applications, some of them cloud based, with multiple support forums where the developers and users can discuss possibilities and issues – usually free of charge.
-In terms of hardware and system requirements, open source software can be tailored for a particular operating system, and most people using various kinds of laptops and desktops will have no problem using it.
+In terms of hardware and system requirements, open source software can be tailored for a particular operating system, and most people using various kinds of laptops and desktops will have no problem using it, you can still find how to Chromecast from laptop.
 Corporate companies spend a lot of time, effort, and money, on the development of their software, to make sure it is of perfect quality and accessible to all potential users – whether they’re using a relatively low spec mobile computing unit, a strong all in one computer, or a highly responsive Ultrabook.

 To start with one common misunderstanding: open source is not necessarily free, but easier to copy than proprietary software and thus easier to distribute free of charge.
 Also, official software doesn’t always limit your freedom as an end user.
 Actually, the two forms of software – open source and closed source – can go very well together when combined to support each other, and that type of thing seems to be happening more and more.
 So, why should there still be a divide between open source and closed source in the computing world?